Santa Clara River (California): Restoration

-There has been significant interest in protecting and restoring the river habit.
+There has been significant interest in protecting and restoring the river habitat.
 The riparian natural areas that remain along the river are of interest to several conservancy organizations.
 Easements are obtained that allow historical farming to continue and permanently protect the land from development.
 The river's natural processes in the floodplain can continue with natural flooding of open space and agricultural fields.
 This avoids building levees that increase the risk of flooding downstream.
 The giant reed, or arundo, is a thirsty, invasive plant that lacks food value for native animals and impairs the growth of native plants.

+The city of Santa Clarita protects significant portions of the natural ecology of the river within the Santa Clara River Open Space preserve, which includes portions of San Francisquito Creek and the South Fork of the Santa Clara River north of Lyons Avenue in Newhall.

 Two wildlife corridor protection ordinances adopted by the county of Ventura restrict activities that impede the movement of mountains lions and other wildlife between the Santa Monica Mountains and the Los Padres National Forest.
 The river is included within the corridor especially at the junctions with major tributaries that connect to the Los Padres National Forest.